aws/aws-iot-device-sdk-java-v2/samples/Android/README.md

 [**CognitoConnect**](../CognitoConnect/README.md)

 ##### NOTE: The shadow sample does not currently complete on android due to its dependence on stdin keyboard input.

+# Trouble Shooting
+### Error: The file name must end with .xml
+This error typically occurs when non-XML files are placed in the `app/src/main/res/` directory.
+Android enforces strict rules on what can be included in the `res/` folder.
+If you're working with test or data files (e.g., .txt in our sample), you **MUST** place them in the `app/src/main/assets/` directory instead.